Oregon Water Law Questions and Answers

 What is a “permit extension”?

 Until several years ago, permit extensions were routinely granted by the WRD, largely because there was little or no opposition to the extension requests.
 In the early 1990s, however, in the face of new Endangered Species Listings and growing attention by environmental groups, the WRD was advised by the State Attorney General that the past practice of routine permit extensions was not legally sufficient.
 As a result, the WRD made substantial changes to the permit extension process.
-The new rules require a more extensive analysis of the level of diligence shown by the permit holder in developing the water right, as well as consideration of other competing needs for the water.
+The current process requires a more extensive analysis of the level of diligence shown by the permit holder in developing the water right, as well as consideration of other competing needs for the water.
 The process also includes a careful review of potential impacts on listed species, or flows necessary for Scenic Waterway purposes.
+As a result of statute changes in 2005, the process also includes more stringent requirements for cities and towns seeking extension of permits for long-term development of municipal water supplies.
 If a permit extension is approved, new conditions may be added to address public interest concerns raised during the review process.
 As a result of these changes, permit holders are now strongly encouraged to avoid the permit extension process by completing development of the water right within the authorized time frame.

 What is a “permit amendment”?